 What should I do if I think I have found Chalara disease?

-The disease has been classified as “notifiable” by DEFRA, which means that a suspected cases of the disease must be reported to the appropriate plant health authorities.
-If you think that you have identified Chalara fraxinea on an ash tree, then you should contact one of the following bodies:
+The disease is notifiable, which means that a suspected case of the disease must be reported to the appropriate plant health authorities.
+If you think that you have identified Chalara fraxinea on an ash tree, then you should contact: